Spending Time in Nature Could Be the Key to Combating Stress

 You may not have heard that spending time in nature is associated with some pretty amazing health benefits, but it's true.
 From protection from chronic diseases like diabetes, heart disease and obesity, to improved mental health, the benefits of spending time in the great outdoors are so great doctors are now prescribing visits to nature to their patients.
+And recent studies are helping us determine how often we need to be getting outdoors to reap these amazing benefits.

 The research team analyzed almost 20,000 participants from the Monitor of Engagement with the Natural Environment Survey in England from 2014-2016 for this study.
 They were asked "How is your health in general?" and could respond with "very bad," "bad," "fair," "good," or "very good."
 They also had to rank how satisfied they were with their lives on a scale of 1-10, and record their weekly activities.